ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ##### A Cool Little Swift Trick

 Another thing that we did before we got here, was this little "hack" (It's not actually a "hack."
-It's the way we do stuff in Swift) (This is in [the `01-SecondStep-ArrayExtension.swift` snippet file](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-arrayextension-swift)):
+It's the way we do stuff in Swift, and is in [the `01-SecondStep-ArrayExtension.swift` snippet file](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-arrayextension-swift)):
 ```
     extension Array where Element: CBAttribute {
         public subscript(_ inUUIDString: String) -> Element! {